jradev/rn-countries-graphql/README.md

-A mobile application using react native framework using countries graphql & flash-list
+A mobile application using react native framework, countries graphql & flash-list